jameshanlon/cheese/cheese/pages/testimonials.md

 Thanks to Chris and Rob for fun and informative survey."* - Richard and Caroline, Bedminster.

+-  *"I feel I have learnt just as much from cheese survey as i could have done if I paid double the price for a big company - really good value for money!
+   Already recommended to neighbours and friends.*"

+- *"I loved having the survey.
+Rob and Julius were so friendly and made the information really interesting, they are both clearly very knowledgeable and passionate about their subject.
+There were some eye opening moments where we discovered draughts on places I didn't expect and Rob gave tips on easy fixes we could make.
+It's been a brilliant experience overall.
+Thank you!"*

+- *"She really enjoyed the survey - more than she expected to!"* (referring to a grandmother).

+- *"Have been round all the rooms with caulks, silicone sealants of various kinds and insulation to fill all gaps and plug drafts where possible.
+Draught excluders have been installed on some internal doors as well as some foam strips to better seal them when closed.
+Have done the work myself.
+Big difference in the kitchen especially.
+Certainly much more aware of draughts than before and will tackle them immediately.
+5/5"*

+- *"The survey allowed us to go to a different firm who were able to advise us on what could be done, based on the thermal survey.
+Would be quite useful in a way to have the thermal survey done again now to see if the work has made a decent difference!"*

+- *"We found the energy tracers very passionate and knowledgeable and would certainly recommend this survey to others.
+Many thanks!"*

+- *"Great to get an understanding of how I can improve my home as well as others.
+Great knowledge by the team as well."*

+- *"We knew about a lot of the issues but seeing it visually has inspired us to actually DO something about them!"*

+- *"Survey gives me a sense of relief that I can fix some problems.
+Keep doing what you do.
+5/5"*

+- *"The energy tracers were both great and worked efficiently through the house.
+Their knowledge prompted some useful discussions about actions to be taken as well as about possible solar options."*

 ## From the 2018/19 surveying season (phase 4)

 - *"Boycee and Trisha were lovely and the thermal imaging experience was